rexyim/notes/hping3.md

 > - Firewalk-like usage.
 > - Remote OS fingerprinting.
 > - TCP/IP stack auditing.
-> - A lot of others.

-hping3 provides lots of options all can be viewed by -h.
+hping3 provides lots of options and all can be viewed by -h.

     root@kali:~# hping3 -h
     usage: hping3 host [options]